 Speech was given to man to prevent thought.OK, so tricky lingo has long been used to shape perception.
 However, as a true believer in the unfettered streaming marketplace of ideas, I expect tortured language and agenda-driven slogans to come and go.
 My point is that the act of choosing should not be so highly valued that it comes at the expense of appreciating what happens after the choice is made.

 Some folks put a lot of store in choosing the perfect mate.
-They shop, and they shop, but from what I’ve seen, it's what couples actually do, after their choice/commitment, that has more to do with the success of the relationship than anything else.
+They shop and they shop.
+But from what I’ve seen, it's what couples do after their choice/commitment that has more to do with the success of the relationship than the perfection of the choice, itself.
 Of course, some just keep shopping, vows or not.
 They can’t stop shopping and choosing.

 Can constantly switching TV channels for hours be a more satisfying experience than watching one interesting program?
 Well, the answer probably depends on whether you value what comes after the choice.
 After all, in order to be able to surf 200 channels, as opposed to only 50 or 100, customers gladly pay extra, although many of them never watch any program in its entirety.

-Much of television’s most popular programming feeds its audience a steady flow of information about people who happily act as if they have genuine clout -- rich celebrities who cavort about with enough bread to buy anything.
-Then, quite conveniently, every few minutes, commercials interrupt the program to offer the viewer a chance to unjitter his jones by calling a phone number, or getting online.
+Much of television’s most popular programming feeds its audience a steady flow of information about people who act as if they have genuine clout -- rich celebrities who cavort about with enough bread to buy anything.
+Then, quite conveniently, every few minutes, commercials interrupt the program to offer the viewer/schlemiel a chance to unjitter their jones by calling a phone number, or getting online.